kyma-project/btp-manager/docs/e2e_tests.md

 15. Verify if deployment is in the `Available` state.
 16. Verify if the existing Service Instance and Service Binding have the `Ready` status `True`.
 17. Create a new Service Binding with real credentials.
-18. Verify if the new Service Binding have the `Ready` status `True`.
+18. Verify if the new Service Binding has the `Ready` status `True`.
-19. Try to uninstall BTP Operator without force delete label.
+19. Try to uninstall BTP Operator without the `force delete` label.
-20. Verify if deprovisioning safety measures work.
+20. Verify if the deprovisioning safety measures work.
-21. Add force delete label to BtpOperator CR.
+21. Add the `force delete` label to BtpOperator CR.
 22. Verify if BTP Operator, ServiceInstance CRD and ServiceBinding CRD were deleted.
 23. Uninstall BTP Manager.